erickbytes/divbull/divbull.com/content/blog/Stocks-I-Bought-and-Sold-Recently.md

 I'm on a 131 day Spanish streak.
 Using the product, I'm enjoying it.
 Their artistic execution makes learning more fun.
 Per their Q2 earnings report, Duolingo added a record number of DAUs, surpassing 10 million paid subscribers.
 They are rapidly expanding their course offering with the help of AI.
+I bought the dip in March, but regret that I didn't trim profits when stock sharply rose sabove $500 after its most recent earnings report.
+It's now hovering around $360.

 **SOUN**